Hoe Kies je het Gewicht van een Verzwaringsdeken voor je Kind?

 • Age: Weighted blankets are suitable for children from 2 years old.
 Younger children may not be able to remove the blanket themselves, which can be dangerous.

-• Remove it by themselves: Make sure your child is strong enough to remove the blanket by themselves.
+• Remove independently: Make sure your child is strong enough to remove the blanket independently.
 This prevents suffocating situations.

-• Consult with a professional: Before purchasing a weighted blanket, it is advisable to consult with a pediatrician or therapist.
-They can advise you on the appropriate weight and safe use.
+• Consult a professional: Before purchasing a weighted blanket, it is wise to consult a pediatrician or therapist.
+They can advise you on the correct weight and safe use.

-The right weight and the right application of a weighted blanket can make a world of difference for your child's comfort and safety.
+The right weight and proper use of a weighted blanket can make a world of difference for your child's comfort and safety.

 Keep reading for answers to frequently asked questions about weighted blankets for children.